alexanian/socratic-form-microscopy/_posts/2017-05-28-five-things-i-learned-from-the-conservative-leadership-race-that-all-canadians-should-take-note-of.md

   - kellie leitch
   - scheer
 ---

 Yesterday generic conservative Andrew Scheer was crowned leader of the Conservative Party of Canada in a nail-biting 14 ballot process.
 His margin of victory over the libertarian Maxime Bernier was less than 2%.

 <a href="https://www.reuters.com/article/us-canada-politics-conservatives-idUSKBN18N0J8">Reuters</a> managed to get pretty much everything about this story subtly wrong, from the number of votes political observers expected – by the final week, most of us remembered that there were so many low support candidates that it would probably go to the very final ballot – to Scheer's position in the party.
 Reuters has Scheer pegged as a social conservative, whereas people watching the race were much more likely to describe him as the compromise candidate.

 The Conservative Leadership race was one of the high points of my engagement in Canadian politics.
 I haven't been this engaged since the 2011 election (I was out of country for the 2015 election which limited my involvement to mailing in a ballot).
 Focusing so closely on this leadership race, I've was surprised (although I probably shouldn't have been) by just how much politics goes on under the surface and just how little actually filters up through the media.

 Sometimes the things that don't filter up are silly.
 The media never really mentioned that Steven Blaney sent out an email with the subject line: <a href="https://twitter.com/eglegate/status/845791636097417216">"Should Allah kill all the Jews?"</a>.
 This is understandable; Blaney never was a serious contender for the leadership and his ridiculous emails would have been a distraction.
 Many in the media also underestimated the number of votes for Erin O'Toole that would transfer to Andrew Scheer once O'Toole was eliminated.
 This was a harder mistake to make when you were getting emails from every candidate; from the emails that O'Toole and Scheer were sending me, it was obvious that their internal polling had picked up on this correlation.
-Paying attention to things like this are what <a href="https://socratic-form-microscopy.com/2017/05/06/may-cpc-leadership-race-update/">let me correctly predict Andrew Scheer would win</a>.
+Paying attention to things like this are what <a href="{{ site.baseurl }}/2017/05/06/may-cpc-leadership-race-update/">let me correctly predict Andrew Scheer would win</a>.

 With this in mind, I'd like to report some the things I learned watching this race and this convention.
 These are things that may or may not be reported, but I think they are deeply important for understanding Canadian politics going forward.

 <h3>1.
 No one knows what to do with ranked ballots</h3>
 In my last post on the leadership, I guessed that the race would last a few ballots.
 This was a very silly prediction to make, because it was obvious who the first six candidates to be eliminated would be.
 It was also obvious that together they had less than 5% of the total support.
 For the convention to be over after that few ballots, the front runner would have to have more than 45% support.
 Polling clearly showed Bernier (the front-runner for most of the race) at only 30%, so there was no way that the thing could have been decided that quickly.